 The software will allow you to:

-- import citations from databases, library catalogues and Google Scholar
+- Export citations from databases, Library Search and Google Scholar into EndNote

-- use the EndNote toolbar to insert in-text citations and create a list of references automatically
+- Use the EndNote toolbar in Word to insert in-text citations and create a list of references automatically

-- sync citations between EndNote Web and EndNote
+- Create and sync citations between EndNote desktop and EndNote Web

-The University of Waikato has a site licence that allows students to download and install EndNote on personal computers, enabling you to use EndNote both on and off campus.
+The University of Waikato has a site licence that allows students to download and install EndNote on personal computers.

 - Download EndNote